jakub-mata/degree-restricted-spanning-tree/README.md

 # degree-restricted-spanning-tree
 A student project for solving the [degree constrained spanning tree](https://en.wikipedia.org/wiki/Degree-constrained_spanning_tree) problem with SAT (using the [glucose solver](https://github.com/audemard/glucose/)).

+## Problem description
+Assume an undirected graph $G$.
+We want to try to find out if there is such a spanning tree where all its verteces have a degree less or equal to a certain $k\in \mathbb{N}$.

 ## Usage

 The program is called like this